tiprankstipranks

 Changes in market conditions could adversely affect the market price of our common shares.

-- the extent of investor interest in our securities;- the general reputation of REITs and the attractiveness of our equity securities in comparison to other equity securities, including securities issued by other real estate-based companies;- our underlying asset value;- national and global economic conditions;- interest rates;- changes in tax laws;- our financial performance; and - general stock and bond market conditions.
+As with other publicly traded equity securities, our common share price depends on various market conditions that may change from time to time.
+Among the market conditions that may affect the value of our common shares are the following: - the extent of investor interest in our securities;- the general reputation of REITs and the attractiveness of our equity securities in comparison to other equity securities, including securities issued by other real estate-based companies;- the delisting of our common shares in connection with the Plan of Sale;- national and global economic conditions;- interest rates;- changes in tax laws;- our financial performance; and - general stock and bond market conditions.
+Changes in one or more of these market conditions could cause the market price of our common shares to decline, which would reduce the amount of liquidating distributions we pay to our shareholders.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.